• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• no – の : a case particle put after a noun or pronoun to make its possessive case.
-In the example, it is put after the pronoun, “watashi”, to make its possessive case, “watashi no“, which means ‘my’ in Japanese.
+• no – の : a case particle used after a noun or pronoun to make its possessive case.
+In the example, this is used after “watashi” to make its possessive case, “watashi no“, which means ‘my’ in Japanese.

-“Omoi” as a noun
+Omoi as a noun

 • omoi – 思い/想い (おもい) : a noun meaning ‘thought’, ‘mind’, ‘feeling’, ‘love’, or ‘expectation’ in Japanese.
-It can also be used as a plural noun.
+This can also work as plural.

 Example #2: how to say “thoughts” in Japanese

-He conveyed his thoughts to her.
+I conveyed my thoughts to her.

 • kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ in Japanese.

-• tsutae – 伝え (つたえ) : one conjugation of the verb, “tsutaeru”, which means ‘to tell’, ‘to convey’, or such in Japanese.
-It has been conjugated for the better connection with its following word.
+• tsutae – 伝え (つたえ) : one conjugation of the verb, “tsutaeru“, which means ‘to tell’ or ‘to convey’ in Japanese.
+In the example, it has been conjugated for the better connection with its following word.

 In this example, “思い” is used.
 If “想い” were used instead, a sentence would become more poetic and romantic.
 When we want to make sentences sound poetic and romantic, the second kanji expression would be very helpful.
-Conversely, when we don’t, we should stick to the first kanji expression to avoid any possible misunderstanding.
+Conversely, when we don’t, we should stick to the first one to avoid any possible misunderstanding.

 Summary